Cloudxtreme/miscellaneous_scripts/readme.md

 (intended to be `source /path/to/history_commands.sh` in `.bash_profile`).
 Commands to change the way history is reported and/or stored.
 Most useful (in my opinion) is `pwd2hist` which puts the current directory in history and then `hist` which gives you the last few history commands.

+### LaTeX Tools

+Tools to compile LaTex and clean up. `comptex`, `comptex1`, and `comptexBib` compile twice, once, and once+bib+twice (respectively).

+The `autocomptex` versions watch and compiles the files.
+Or, if two are specified, will watch the second and compile the first.

+These are not finished and refined (yet).
+They will eventually be placed in a single tool (a la `autoMD`)

 ### `mdtable`